“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott

 Financial struggles caused Louisa to support her family at a young age.
 She worked as a governess (fancy name for an in-house teacher), a seamstress, a domestic worker (maid, secretary, and nanny), and the job we know her best for – a writer.

 Like many writers, earlier on, she went under a pen name.
 A.M.
-Barnard was an androgenous pseudonym used for sassy thrillers about revenge, spying, and women’s power.
+Barnard was an androgynous pseudonym used for sassy thrillers about revenge, spying, and women’s power.

 Little Women and a Surprising End to Financial Struggles